OpitzLab/TACS_effects_single_neurons/README.md

 Further information about the cell dynamics can be found in [aberra2018biophysically].

 ## Software requirements
 The data were generated using NEURON environement 7.8.1  You can download this software here https://neuron.yale.edu/neuron/.
-A supercomputer was used, however, depending on the length of simulation, it is possible to use a regular desktop or laptop.
 For the analysis of the data, a custom matlab code was used.
-You can download this software here https://www.mathworks.com.

 ## Data analysis
 NB: due to the large amount of data, the files for all neurons are not available on github.
 All the files required for the analysis are however available.